Icenium/bond-content/custom-cordova-plugins/lesson-3.md

 #### Action

 * **a**.
-In the provided search box type "native page transitions".
+In the provided search box, type "native page transitions".
 Highlight the plugin and click the `Install` button.

-* **b**.
-With the plugin installed, go back to your `app.js` file and add a new navigation function:

-`js`

-We will call this function whenever we want to navigate between our views.
-This function calls the Native Page Transition plugin to perform fully native transitions.
+* **b**. <a href="https://raw.githubusercontent.com/Telerik-Verified-Plugins/NativePageTransitions/master/adapters/NativePageTransitionsKendoAdapter.js" target="_blank">Download the Kendo UI adapter file</a> for Native Page Transitions.

 * **c**.
-In our Kendo UI template, let's change the `href` to call our new JavaScript function instead, like so: `href=''`.
-Your complete Kendo UI template should look like this now:

-`template`
+Add the `NativePageTransitionsKendoAdapter.js` file to your `scripts` directory.

 * **d**.
-Likewise, let's change the default behavior of our `back` button on the contact detail view to use a native page transition as well.
-TBD.

-`code`
+Add a reference to this file at the top of your `index.html` file, right underneath where you load Kendo UI (`kendo.mobile.min.js`):

+	<script src="scripts/NativePageTransitionsKendoAdapter.js"></script>

+* **e**.
+The adapter file will automatically convert any of your Kendo UI transitions to native!

+> Tip: If you want to play around with the type of transitions or with how quickly transitions are invoked, <a href="http://plugins.telerik.com/plugin/native-page-transitions" target="_blank">check out the plugin documentation</a> for a full list of settings you may specify.

 <hr data-action="end" />

-### Step 3: Setup and configure the Toast plugin
+### Step 9: Setup and configure the Toast plugin

-Let's next install the "Toast" plugin.
-Again, this plugin allows you to display a "toast" (a.k.a. native alert dialog) in your apps that fade away on their own without user intervention.
-You'll use this to show a notification after you have used your device's camera.
+Your final plugin to install is the "Toast" plugin.
+Again, this plugin allows you to display a "toast" (a.k.a. native alert dialog) in your app that fades away on its own without user intervention.
+You'll use this to show a notification after you have used your device's camera to populate a profile picture.

 <hr data-action="start" />

 #### Action

 * **a**.
-In the provided search box type "toast".
+In the provided search box, type "toast".
 Highlight the plugin and click the `Install` button.

 * **b**.
-Let's customize the `onCameraSuccess` and `onCameraFailure` functions to use Toasts instead of standard alerts:

-`js`
+Customize the `onPhotoSuccess` function to use a toast alert by adding this code:

+    if (window.plugins && window.plugins.toast) {
+        window.plugins.toast.showShortCenter("The profile picture has been updated!");
+    }

 <hr data-action="end" />

-Currently custom Cordova plugins cannot be used with the device simulator.
-However, we can now create a build of our app and learn how to run it on a real mobile device.
-In the final lesson you'll learn how to create a build and run it on your iOS, Android, or Windows Phone device.
+Note that custom Cordova plugins cannot (yet) be tested in the Companion Apps.
+However, you may now create a build of your app and run it on a real mobile device!
+In the final lesson you'll learn how to create a build of your mobile app and run it on an iOS, Android, or Windows Phone device.